Techsdemonoj/tool/README.md

 # Tool Annotation Project

-This is a multi-modal annotation tool built with React, Python, and Snowflake.
+This is a multi-modal annotation tool built with React, Python, and Snowflake